 Are they helpful?
 Could they answer your questions promptly and professionally?
 Did they seem to know the property and area well?
 Did they convince you to book?

-- What are the costs? e.g. start-up fee, commissions, photos, brochure, a charge to inspect, annual charge etc? (don’t forget the VAT!)
+- What are the charges? e.g. set-up fee, commissions, photos, brochure, a charge to inspect, annual charge etc? (don’t forget the VAT)

 - How long is the contract?

-- Is there a fee if you terminate the contract early?
+- Is there a cost if you terminate the contract early?

 - When will you be paid?

 - How will they market your property?
-Holiday rental websites, AdWords, social media, print, PR, mailers?
+Holiday rental websites, AdWords, social media, print, PR, emails?

 - What income/occupancy rate do they estimate?
 (20 to 30 weeks per annum is the average)